ros2/rosidl/rosidl_typesupport_introspection_c/QUALITY_DECLARATION.md

 - achieving and maintaining a reasonable branch line coverage (90-100%)
 - no lines are manually skipped in coverage calculations

 Current coverage statistics can be viewed [here](https://ci.ros2.org/job/nightly_linux_coverage/lastSuccessfulBuild/cobertura/).
-A description of how coverage statistics are calculated is summarized in this page ["ROS 2 Onboarding Guide"](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#note-on-coverage-runs).
+Given the different approach used for testing (detailed in "Note about the design of testing" in this same document) the pattern to search for `rosidl_typesupport_introspection_c` is:
+`build.rosidl_typesupport_introspection_tests.rosidl_typesupport_introspection_c.rosidl_typesupport_introspection_tests.*`.

 ### Performance [4.iv]

+APIs in `rosidl_typesupport_introspection_c` generated source code provide a thin layer for type-erased access to `rosidl` interfaces in C. As such, no useful benchmarks can be devised at the package scope, but rather in the context of a system-wide test (e.g. by benchmarking communication using a middleware implementation that relies on these APIs and it is thus affected by the code structure these induce).

-`rosidl_typesupport_introspection_c` does not have performance tests.
+Therefore, this package does not include any performance tests.
+Refer to the [`system_tests`](https://github.com/ros2/system_tests) repository for system-wide testing.

 ### Linters and Static Analysis [4.v]